tunahansalih/tunahansalih.github.io/resume.md

 `2018 - 2021`
 __Head of Autonomous Vision Team__, BURST (Boğaziçi University Autonomous Electrical Vehicle Team)
 - Founded a team and laboratory for building an electric autonomous vehicle, creating autonomous driving research and development facilities at Boğaziçi University.
-- Created a simulation environment using Gazebo, ROS, C++, and Python to simulate competition scenes, attaining the highest scores for two consecutive years in National Autonomous Vehicle Competition.
+- Created a simulation environment using Gazebo, ROS, C++, and Python to simulate competition scenes, attaining the highest scores for two consecutive years in the National Autonomous Vehicle Competition.

 <!-- ### Footer